ViennaRNA/ernwin/doc/bvht.rst

 Ernwin comes with the file all_nr3.36.stats which contains angles and distances between secoondary structure elements of solved RNA structures.
 This is enough to sample coarse grained structures, but for all-atom reconstruction, you in addition need the pdb files which were used to create this stats file.
 Create a directory, lets call it PDB_DIR, and put all pdb files referenced in the representative set of RNA structures, Version 3.36, into it (in cif format)

 PDB-files do not store the secondary structure of the RNA chains and different structure annotation tools have different results.
 To ensure consistency, we have deposited the secondary structures and corresponding residue numbers in forgi format in this repository.
-When you extract the file CGS.tar.gz, this will create the directory CGS.
+When you extract the file RESOURCES/CGS.tar.gz, this will create the directory CGS.

 You can now run simulations with the following command::